bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

         - cron:  '30 5,17 * * *'

-For more information about cron syntax, see “[Events that trigger workflows](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#scheduled-events).”
+For more information about cron syntax, see "[Events that trigger workflows](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#scheduled-events).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions)`permissions`
 -----------------------------------------------------------------------------------------------------------------------

 You can modify the default permissions granted to the `GITHUB_TOKEN`, adding or removing access as required, so that you only allow the minimum required access.
-For more information, see “[Authentication in a workflow](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).”
+For more information, see "[Authentication in a workflow](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).”

 You can use `permissions` either as a top-level key, to apply to all jobs in the workflow, or within specific jobs.
 When you add the `permissions` key within a specific job, all actions and run commands within that job that use the `GITHUB_TOKEN` gain the access rights you specify.
 For more information, see [`jobs.<job_id>.permissions`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idpermissions).